soniyashukla17/OSI_Layer/README.md

 ## L7 the application layer

 The **application layer** is the OSI layer closest to the end user, which means both the OSI application layer and the user interact directly with the software application.
 This layer interacts with software applications that implement a communicating component.
 Such application programs fall outside the scope of the OSI model.
 Application-layer functions typically include identifying communication partners, determining resource availability, and synchronizing communication.
-When identifying communication partners, the application layer determines the identity and availability of communication partners for an application with data to transmit.
-The most important distinction in the application layer is the distinction between the application-entity and the application.
-For example, a reservation website might have two application-entities: one using HTTP to communicate with its users, and one for a remote database protocol to record reservations.
-Neither of these protocols have anything to do with reservations.
-That logic is in the application itself.
-The application layer has no means to determine the availability of resources in the network.